Particular/docs.particular.net/nservicebus/architecture/nservicebus-and-wcf.md

 ## Interoperability

-You can expose your NServiceBus endpoints as WCF services with as little as one line of code and the standard WCF configuration.
-All you need to do is write an empty class that inherits from NServiceBus.WcfService, specifying the types of the request and the response, and NServiceBus does the rest, as follows:
+It is possible expose the NServiceBus endpoints as WCF services with as little as one line of code and the standard WCF configuration.
+All that is required it to write an empty class that inherits from NServiceBus.WcfService, specifying the types of the request and the response, and NServiceBus does the rest, as follows:

     public class MyService : NServiceBus.WcfService { }

-With NServiceBus, you get access to the features you need from WCF, such as interoperability, without giving up the reliability and scalability of messaging.
+NServiceBus provides access to the features of WCF, such as interoperability, without giving up the reliability and scalability of messaging.